BenedictAdamson/MC-web/README.md

 You should have received a copy of the GNU Affero General Public License along with MC.
 If not, see <https://www.gnu.org/licenses/>.

+## Components

+MC provides a web interface: you play it using a web browser, using a URL that indicates the installation (server) of MC that you wish to play.
+An installation of MC has several components that together provide the information used by your browser:
+* A *front end*, which runs in the browser.
+* A *front end HTTPD server*, which communicates with the browser.
+It provides your browser with the code for the front end.
+It forwards requests from the browser (or front end) that require complicated processing to the *back end*.
+* A *back end HTTPD server*, which does the complicated processing.
+* A *database server*, which records long term information.

 ## Public Repositories

 MC is available from these public repositories: